patrickloughrey/hangman-browser/README.md

 # hangman-browser
-A hangman game that combines Javascript and JQuery to dynamically power HTML.
+A hangman game that combines Javascript and JQuery to dynamically power HTML